Lesson Two: Listserv Basics

 Review Netiquette Resources

-(30 points)2.
-Post to the class listserv your candid reaction to the potential utility of listservs along with an accounting of your current and past experiences with listservs.
+2. Post to the class listserv your candid reaction to the potential utility of listservs along with an accounting of your current and past experiences with listservs.
 Post information regarding at least two of the most interesting listservs you have found with a brief description of how you found them and what they offer.
-(30 points)
+(15 points)

 3. Cut and paste information from one of the www.learner.org resources which you've found useful into an email message, identify which service the information is from, and send it to your instructor.
-Include an assessment of your review of Netiquette guidelines.
-Review www.ning.com and email to your instructor which three free tools you could use with students which are offered by this site.
+Include an assessment of your review of Netiquette guidelines from http://www.studygs.net/netiquette.htm and/or searching for "netiquette guidelines".
+(15 points)

 Lesson Goals: